Tooloop/Tooloop-Packages/README.md

     # All following lines are used as detailed description.
     Description: A simple example, how to make a processing app Longer description…
+    # The thumbnail shown in the app center
+    Thumbnail: thumbnail.jpg
+    # The media files, shown in the detail view of the package
+    # can be JPGs and PNGs
+    Media: image1.jpg,
+           image2.png

 **Scripts**